 I have published numerous articles in professional publications and given many talks on effective communication.

 For decades, I have studied language variation and style, in many roles and contexts, and I have composed, edited, analyzed, and taught others to compose thousands of documents of every kind.
 I have applied linguistic concepts to the understanding of a wide range of written and spoken data and even to jazz improvisation.

 The following sections elaborate on the above:

-ACADEMIC/PROFESSIONAL QUALIFICATIONS: A professional lifetime devoted to the analysis of language and the understanding of language variation and stylistic nuance: Here is how my experience qualifies me for a variety of legal cases.
+ACADEMIC/PROFESSIONAL QUALIFICATIONS: I have devoted a professional lifetime to the analysis of language and the understanding of language variation and stylistic nuance: Here is how my experience qualifies me for a variety of legal cases.

 - Doctoral dissertation (University of Chicago, 1973): an analysis of code-switching (i.e., variation in the speaking style of an individual).
 Relevant to authorship/plagiarism cases.